xcg124110023416/LV-DOT/README.md

 }
 ```
 ## V. Acknowledgement
-The author would like to express his sincere gratitude to Professor Kenji Shimada for his great support and all CERLAB UAV team members who contribute to the development of this research.
+The authors would like to express their sincere gratitude to Professor Kenji Shimada for his great support and all CERLAB UAV team members who contribute to the development of this research.